 Continue your stroll to 3100 Massachusetts Ave., the:

 Out in front and instantly recognizable in a familiar pose, Sir Winston Churchill stands in bronze.
 One foot rests on Embassy property, thus British soil; the other is planted on American soil.
 Anglo-American unity is the symbolism, but the placement also reflects Churchill’s heritage as the child of a British father and American mother.
 And, of course, his right hand is raised in the iconic familiar V for Victory sign he displayed in World War II.
 His other hand often sports a small bouquet of fresh flowers, left by admirers.
 The English-Speaking Union of the United States commissioned the statue, which was erected in 1966.
 The statue stands on a granite plinth; beneath it are blended soils from Blenheim Palace, his birthplace; from the rose garden at Chartwell, his home; and from his mother’s home in Brooklyn, NY.

-On your right as you continue around Observatory Circle (a wide curve in Embassy Row) is a steep, heavily wooded slope that drops into a slender canyon.
-It is Rock Creek Trail, and if you wish you could take a little nature detour.
+Cross Massachusetts Ave. at the stoplight and step from the crosswalk onto the grassy path straight ahead of you to find a steep, heavily wooded slope that drops into a slender canyon.
+It is Rock Creek Trail, and if you like you can take a little nature detour.
 It’s amazing how quickly, within 60 seconds really, you leave the hubbub of the city and find yourself in nature.
-Okay, enough greenery.
 Continue walking to 3301 Massachusetts Ave., the dramatic:

 16 Embassy of Finland